kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/never_split_the_diff.jpeg
     alt: "Never Split the Difference"
     title: "Never Split the Difference by Chris Voss and Tahl Raz"
-    text: "We have to negotiate something in the office or at home constantly.
+    excerpt: "We have to negotiate something in the office or at home constantly.
 In his book, Chris Voss, a former FBI hostage negotiator, provides insights and clear guidance everyone can apply to improve their negotiation skills.
 I am not going to say that after reading this book, I can win every argument, but I am working on it 😆"
     url: "https://amzn.to/3OvfsS9"
     btn_label: "Amazon"
     btn_class: "btn--primary"